mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_ALTSVC.md

 access to the same directory where it is directed to save files.
 This is particularly sensitive if you save files using elevated privileges.

+libcurl creates the file to store the alt-svc cache in using default file permissions, meaning that on *nix systems you may need to restrict your umask to prevent other users on the same system to access the file.

 # DEFAULT

 NULL.
 The alt-svc cache is not read nor written to file.